ramkishore417/pms-authorization-microservice/README.md

 # Pension Management System | Authorization Microservice
+This project is an authorization microservice for Java app using Spring and JWT.
+It handles secure user authentication and authorization using JWT for stateless authentication.
+Built with the Spring framework, it can be easily integrated into any Java-based application.
+Provides secure and efficient user authentication and authorization.

 ## Functional Requirements
 Authorization Microservice is used for both authentication and authorization.
 The authentication process is used to verify the identity of a user by validating their credentials (username and password) and generating a JWT token upon successful validation.
 The generated JWT token can then be used for authorization, where it is passed as a Bearer token in the Authorization header while making requests to other microservices.
 The other microservices can then use the token to validate the identity of the user and determine whether they have access to the requested resources or not.